 Most people think Southern weddings are filled with mason jars and burlap.
 You don’t have to go this route if it isn’t your style, as there are other types of Southern decorations.
 You can go with a more formal feel.
 Candles and large floral displays can help create this effect.
 Use antiques or your great grandmother’s china for a more formal feel.
 Place beautiful flowers in antique silver pitchers.
 If you want to go with a more rustic look, sunflowers and other bright flowers are your best friends.

 Candlelit lanterns along the lawn, cotton with tied stems and mason jars wrapped in twine make perfect decorations anywhere in the reception.
 Hang lights or lanterns from the large oak trees for special effects.
 Wooden signs with directions in chalk or paint add a great touch.
-The best thing about Southern themed decor is that you have such a large range of choices.
+The best thing about Southern-themed decor is that you have such a large range of choices.
 You can have a formal wedding with the thoughts of old Southern parties in mind, or you can go farm-style rustic with modern touches in mind.

-Many receptions are held outside at Southern themed weddings, so hot or rainy weather must be kept in mind.
-If it’s going to be hot, pass out personal fans so people will be able to keep themselves comfortable.
+Many receptions are held outside at Southern-themed weddings, so hot or rainy weather must be kept in mind.
+If it’s going to be hot, pass out personal fans so that people will be able to keep themselves comfortable.
 One easy thing to do is to create wedding programs that turn into fans.
 Tents can be put up in case it is threatening to rain as well.
 You can decorate the inside of the tents and make them look more stylish.
 Make sure there is adequate shade if you don’t have a tent, so people are able to escape the heat and sun.

-Bridesmaids and groomsmen don’t have to dress in blush pink like “Steel Magnolias,” or like Rhett Butler in “Gone With the Wind” to be Southern.
+Bridesmaids and groomsmen don’t have to dress in blush pink like “Steel Magnolias” or like Rhett Butler in “Gone With the Wind” to be Southern.
 Soft colors with the lovely accents of flowers will achieve this look as well.
 The South doesn’t have a style of being bold with dark colors, but instead is subtle and elegant using pastels.
 Dresses are worn in an elegant, flowy style.
 If you’re considering a more a rustic style, creams and light browns are the perfect color accents.
 Your bridesmaids don’t have to wear a boring brown dress, instead they can use accents with flowers to create the same rustic look.

 Seersucker and Stamps